This is the most complete guide that shows you how to start a blog on WordPress.

 Step 6: The Perfect WordPress Setup

-The next step in the how to start a blog guide is to install and set up WordPress.
+The next step in this how to start a blog guide is to install and set up WordPress.

 If you go with Bluehost you will have to do this yourself.
 Follow these steps.
 It is super easy.